royorel/FFHQ-Aging-Dataset/README.md

 ### Optional Arguments
 **download_ffhq_aging.py**<br>
 ```
   --debug                 run in debug mode, download 50 random images (default: False)
   --pydrive               use pydrive interface to download files.
 It can override google drive quota limitation
                           this requires google credentials (default: False)
   --cmd_auth              use command line google authentication when using pydrive interface
                           this is good when running on a server with no display (default: False)
+  --check_invalid_images  checks for any invalid images and downloads them again
   --resolution            final resolution of saved images (default: 256)
   --num_threads NUM       number of concurrent download threads (default: 32)
   --num_attempts NUM      number of download attempts per file (default: 10)
 ```

 **run_deeplab.py**<br>